Docusaurus Vecto Search

 npx create-docusaurus@latest my-website classic

-yarn create docusaurus my-website
+yarn create docusaurus my-website classic

 1) Install Docusaurus Vecto Search Plugin